All Is Lost: Plot

-The film begins with a flash-forward in which a man (Robert Redford) narrates a letter addressing people he will miss, as the camera pans across a lost shipping container.
+A man narrates a letter addressing people he will miss.

 In the Indian Ocean eight days earlier, the man wakes to find water flooding his boat.
 It has collided with a wayward shipping container, ripping a hole in the hull.
 The man uses a sea anchor to dislodge the container, then changes course to tilt the boat away from the hole.
 He patches the hole and uses a manual bilge pump to remove the water from the cabin.
 The boat's navigational and communications systems have been damaged by saltwater intrusion.
 The man tries to repair the marine radio and connects it to one of the boat's batteries.
 When he climbs the mast to repair an antenna lead, he sees an oncoming tropical storm.

 When the storm arrives, the man runs before the wind.
-He intends to heave to, but as he crawls to the bow to hoist the storm jib, he is thrown overboard and only regains the deck after a desperate struggle.
+He intends to heave to, but as he crawls to the bow to hoist the storm jib, he is thrown overboard and regains the deck only after a desperate struggle.
 The boat capsizes and rights itself; during a second roll, which throws the man overboard again, the boat is dis-masted and most of the equipment is destroyed.
 After going below deck and being knocked out by colliding with a post, he regains consciousness to find the boat sinking, so he abandons ship in an inflatable life raft.
 When the storm has passed, he salvages whatever he can from his sinking boat and transfers it to the raft.
 Before the boat sinks, he tends to the gash on his forehead.

 As the man learns to operate a sextant, he discovers he is being pulled towards a major shipping lane by ocean currents.
-He survives another storm but his supplies dwindle, and he learns too late that his drinking water has been contaminated with sea water.
+He survives another storm, but his supplies dwindle and he learns too late that his drinking water has been contaminated with sea water.
 He improvises a solar still from his water container, a plastic bag, and an aluminum can, producing fresh water, and he snags a fish, but it is snapped up by a shark before he can reel it in.

-The man is passed by two container ships, but he is unseen despite him using signaling flares.
+The man's raft is passed by two container ships, but it is unseen despite his using signal flares.
 He drifts out of the shipping lane with no food or water.
-On the eighth day, he writes a letter, puts it in a jar, and throws it in the ocean as a message in a bottle.
+On the eighth day, he writes a letter, puts it in a jar, and throws it into the ocean as a message in a bottle.
 Later that night, he sees a light in the distance.
 He uses pages from his journal along with charts to create a signal fire.
 The fire grows out of control and consumes his raft.
-He falls into the water and allows himself to sink.
+Falling into the water, he loses hope and attempts to drown himself.
 Underwater, he sees the hull of a boat with a search light approaching his burning raft.
 He swims towards the surface to grasp an outstretched hand.